Benchmarking & profiling

 # Julia hangs!

 As soon as you use CUDA.jl, your Julia process will hang.
-This is expected, as the tool breaks upon the very first call to the CUDA API, at which point you are expected to launch the Nsight Compute GUI utility and attach to the running session:
+This is expected, as the tool breaks upon the very first call to the CUDA API, at which point you are expected to launch the Nsight Compute GUI utility, select Interactive Profile under Activity, and attach to the running session by selecting it in the list in the Attach pane:

 "NVIDIA Nsight Compute - Attaching to a session"

-You will see that the tool has stopped execution on the call to cuInit.
-Now check Profile > Auto Profile to make Nsight Compute gather statistics on our kernels, and clock Debug > Resume to resume your session.
+Once you've successfully attached to a Julia process, you will see that the tool has stopped execution on the call to cuInit.
+Now check Profile > Auto Profile to make Nsight Compute gather statistics on our kernels, uncheck Debug > Break On API Error to avoid halting the process when innocuous errors happen, and click Debug > Resume to resume your application.

-Now our CLI session comes to life again, and we can enter the rest of our script:
+After doing so, our CLI session comes to life again, and we can execute the rest of our script:

 julia> a = CUDA.rand(1024,1024,1024);